DiamondLightSource/htss-rig-bluesky/docs/tutorials/devices.rst

     Assuming you've followed the `quickstart guide <../index>` or otherwise got an IPython terminal to control a test rig...

-There are objects provieded that represent the hardware devices on the test rig, for example, the motors.
+There are objects provided that represent the hardware devices on the test rig, for example, the motors.
 The devices exist in a tree-like heirachy, so you can drill down into individual motors.

 .. code:: IPython